iutinvg/iutinvg.github.io/_posts/2016-04-02-mastering-django-the-steps.md

 which is a journey with an indefinite destination.

-Unsurprisingly, the first steps are the most complicated because the choice is too wide and probablity to waste a lot of time sorting out garbage is high.
+Unsurprisingly, the first steps are the most complicated because the choice is too wide and probability to waste a lot of time sorting out garbage is high.

 This article is mostly about books.
 There are also a couple of tips which could be useful.
 But the primary objective is get a list of really good books which worked